jason-vu/Illumio_Technical_Assessment/README.md

 Assumptions:
 The program only supports default log format, version 2 only.
-The logs are of type icmp, tcp, or udp.
-If additional protocol numbers are needed they can be inserted into the dictionary as necessary.
+The logs protocols are of type icmp, tcp, or udp.
+If additional protocols are needed they may be inserted into the dictionary as necessary.